Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/key-management/intro-key-management.md

 #### AVS signing keys

 AVS keys are actively used by node software to sign messages for AVSs.
-AVSs that use the eigenlayer-middleware contracts would typically use a bn254 key as the avs signing key, but other AVSs might require an ecdsa, ed25519, or any other key type.
+AVSs that use the eigenlayer-middleware contracts would typically use a bn254 key as the AVS signing key, but other AVSs might require an ecdsa, ed25519, or any other key type.

 We advise operators to use a different key for every AVS, and NEVER to reuse their operator key as an AVS signing key.